AgentschapPlantentuinMeise/Mapping-taxonomists/README.md

 This analysis helps prioritize journals for future data collection or highlights redundancy in journal selection.

+### `wordclouds.py` Word Cloud of Taxonomic Article Abstracts

+This script visualizes the most frequently used words in the titles and abstracts of taxonomic articles by generating a word cloud.
+It serves as a qualitative check on the dataset, confirming that the articles predominantly relate to taxonomy.

+#### Purpose

+The word cloud offers an **intuitive visual summary** of the vocabulary used across all taxonomic article abstracts.
+It highlights common themes and helps verify the effectiveness of the keyword filtering process applied earlier in the pipeline.

+#### Workflow Summary

+1. **Input**:

+   * Loads the processed article dataset from `../../data/processed/taxonomic_articles_with_subjects.pkl`.
+   * The input data must include `abstract_inverted_index`, the OpenAlex format for storing abstracts as a dictionary of words and their positions.

+2. **Cleaning and Filtering**:

+   * The script removes punctuation, converts text to lowercase, and filters out common stopwords.
+   * Custom stopwords are added to exclude words like *taxonomy*, *species*, *genus*, as well as single letters and digits, which are overly frequent and non-informative.

+3. **Frequency Computation**:

+   * Words are counted based on how often they appear across all abstracts.
+   * The word frequency dictionary is passed to the WordCloud generator.

+4. **Visualization**:

+   * A word cloud image is created using the **Viridis** colormap for clear, aesthetic visualization.
+   * The image is saved as `FigS2.png` and `FigS2.tif` in `../../reports/figures/`.

+5. **Output**:

+   * Console output includes a short description of the figure and a list of the custom stopwords used to refine the visualization.

+#### Output Example

+* **Figure S2**: A word cloud visualizing the most common words in the title and abstract of the filtered taxonomic articles.
+Serves as a visual diagnostic for topical relevance.
+* **Console Message**: Confirms the number of articles analyzed, the additional stopwords applied, and the paths to the saved images.

 ### Open Access status of taxonomic articles